 Of course, renting your property and retaining your tenants doesn't just magically happen; it requires a plan and a lot of work.
-But you want to work smart and not just hard, so that's why I show you some of the best practices for preparing your rental units, setting your rents, attracting qualified prospects, and closing the sale.
+But you want to work smart and not just hard.
+In the following sections, I cover some of the best practices for preparing your rental units, setting your rents, attracting qualified prospects, and closing the sale.

-In order to be a successful property manager, you need to follow certain steps.
-The following sections cover the highlights of what to do - from getting your property ready for tenants to getting prospects to sign on the dotted line.
 Chapter 4 expands on where it all begins: the acquisition of the rental property.
 Part II then helps you position your new rental property within the rental market and discover how to find good tenants.